sphynx/rokumon/notes.md

-# Implement move generator

-I.e. to generate all possible moves from given position.
-This is useful for tests and required for the AI.

-# Provide a REPL for actually playing the game - first just between two human players.
+# Provide a REPL for actually playing the game

 Perhaps we will need to have some better text UI for that.
 Not sure how to display the card position in text...
 ASCII graphics seems to be too much work.
-As the first approximation

 `rustyline` looks like a good way to do REPL: https://crates.io/crates/rustyline